PatrickBaus/SCAN2000_STM32_Firmware/README.md

 To flash the SMT32G0, I use an ST-Link programmer along with [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html).

 To flash the firmware to the microcontroller do the following:
 1. Compile the code using the Makefile.
 In Linux type *make*.
+Alternatively use the compiled firware in the [/build](/build) folder.
 2. Power the MCU via the 5V pin.
 It should draw about 40 mA @ 5V and the *Power* led should be lit.
 3. Connect the ST-link programmer via the header and the adapter board.
 4. Open STM32CubeProgrammer and press connect